autolab/Autolab/docs/features/schedulers.md

 # Schedulers

-Schedulers allow instructors to define scripts that are run periodically.
+Schedulers are instructor scripts that run periodically.
 They can be managed via `Manage Course > Manage schedulers`.

 !!! info "Interval Guarantees"
-    Schedulers only run during a page load, meaning that the interval parameter represents the minimum time between executions.
+    Schedulers only run when a page load occurs.
+Thus, the interval parameter only guarantees a minimum time between runs.

 ## Scheduler structure
 Schedulers must define a `update` method within a class or module.
 Changes made to the scheduler file take effect immediately.